rhaldkhein/jservice/README.md

 # JService

 A javascript DI container at its smallest form.
-Inspired by .Net Core.
+Inspired by .Net Core with dependency scoping.
+Singleton, Scoped and Transient.

+To see the scoped service in action, which binds to request object in Express.
+Check out [Excore](https://github.com/rhaldkhein/excore).

 ### Install